OSGP/open-smart-grid-platform/jenkins/pipeline/README.md

-Jenkins pipelines will be removed from this project in the near future.
+Jenkins pipelines folder will be removed from this project in the near future.